mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 </details>

 ### Letters Feedback Screen
-- Displays the round number in and chosen letters within tiles in ASCII art.
+- Displays the round number in in ASCII art and chosen letters within ASCII art tiles.
-- Displays the user current score and any previous high score.
+- Displays the user's current score and any previous high score.
-- Displays a message letting the user know their word is being checked in the dictionary.
+- Displays a message letting the user know their word is being checked in the dictionary as there can be a few seconds of a delay.
-- If their word is found in the dictionary the user is told their word was found, the length of their word, and the time they had remaining when they entered their word.
+- If their word is found in the dictionary, the user is told their word was found, the length of their word, and the time they had remaining when they entered their word.
-- If their word is found the user's name is displayed along with the numer of points they score for the round based on their word length and time remaining.
+- If their word is found, the user's name is displayed along with the number of points they score for the round based on their word length and time remaining.
+- If the user's word is not found the user is told the word was not found in the dictionary.
-- Pauses and displays a message for the user to press a key when they are ready to see what words our 'dictionary corner' i.e. anagram solver fucntion found.
+- Pauses and displays a message for the user to press a key when they are ready to see what words our 'dictionary corner' i.e. anagram solver function found.
+- Displays a message that the game is checking what words the 'dictionary corner' has found as there can be a few seconds of a delay.
+- Displays a list of words found using the chosen letters and the meaning of those words if available.
+- Pauses and displays a message for the user to press a key when they are ready to proceeed to the next round.
+- If the player has completed three letters rounds the game progresses to the numbers round, otherwise it repeats a letters round.
-- User stories covered: 1, 4, 6, 7, 9, 11, 12, 13, 14
+- User stories covered: 1, 4, 6, 7, 8, 9, 11, 12, 13, 14

 <details><summary>Screenshots</summary>
 Letters Feedback Screen: